-Yale University School of Medicine, Division of Pulmonary and Critical Care Medicine offers select positions for dedicated clinical training in Critical Care Medicine.
+Yale University School of Medicine, Section of Pulmonary, Critical Care and Sleep Medicine offers fellowship positions for dedicated clinical training in Critical Care Medicine.

-A one-year Critical Care Medicine fellowship is aimed at physicians who have completed or plan to complete a full ABIM fellowship in another Internal Medicine sub-specialty (e.g., Nephrology, Infectious Disease, Cardiology, Rheumatology, Oncology, Gastroenterology, etc.).
-When combined with another internal medicine fellowship program, this twelve-month clinical experience confers eligibility to sit for the Critical Care Medicine board examination.
+A one-year Critical Care Medicine fellowship is aimed at physicians who have completed or plan to complete a full ABIM fellowship in another 2 or 3-year Internal Medicine sub-specialty (e.g., Nephrology, Infectious Disease, Cardiology, Rheumatology, Oncology, Gastroenterology, etc.).
+When combined with another internal medicine subspecialty fellowship program, this twelve-month clinical experience confers eligibility to sit for the Critical Care Medicine board examination.

 Fellows rotate through a broad mix of ICUs in a schedule that it is integrated with the three-year Pulmonary Critical Care fellowship.

-Critical Care Fellows split their time between Yale-New Haven Hospital’s York Street and St. Raphael’s Campuses both located in New Haven, with the majority of time spent at the York Street Campus.
-They also rotate to Bridgeport Hospital which has the only specialized burn ICU in the state.
+Critical Care Fellows split their time between Yale-New Haven Hospital’s York Street and Chapel Street (St. Raphael’s) campuses, which are both located in New Haven.
+They also rotate to Bridgeport Hospital which has the only specialized burn ICU in the state of Connecticut.
 In addition, there is elective time that is customized to the fellows career goals and prior training.

 Yale New Haven Hospital-York Street Campus (YNHH-YSC) is a quaternary referral center with a dedicated cancer hospital (Smilow Cancer Center) with over 1000 beds.
 YNHH-YSC provides advanced services such as solid organ and bone marrow transplantation, trauma care and complex cardiovascular surgery.
-It offers fellows an opportunity to work within several distinct ICU services:
+Fellows have the opportunity to work within several distinct ICU services:

-- The Medical ICU (MICU) Service is under the directorship of Dr. Jonathan Siner and Dr. Peter Marshall is the associate director.
+- The York Street Campus Medical ICU (MICU) Service is under the directorship of Dr. Shyoko Honiden.
 This ICU is regarded as one of the region's elite units.
-The YSC MICU is housed in the state-of-the-art facility on the 9th and 10th floors in the Smilow Cancer Hospital.
-There are 40 ICU beds alongside 16 step-down beds.
-The MICU team cares for an average daily census of 30-36 critically ill patients with a wide range of life threatening disorders, such as septic shock, acute respiratory distress syndrome, and acute liver failure.
-There are over 4000 admissions per year in this busy unit with approximately 50% requiring mechanical ventilation and a median length of stay of 3 days.
-We receive 400 transfers annually from hospitals in the region for second opinions and specialized care that cannot be offered locally.
-Four teams cover the MICU, each led by a PCCSM faculty member supported by fellows, residents, and advanced practice providers.
-In addition to PCCSM and CCM fellows and Internal Medicine residents, the MICU is a major training site for medical students, as well as residents and fellows from several departments, including Surgery, Emergency Medicine, and Obstetrics-Gynecology.
-The MICU is a haven for clinical research, with multiple faculty conducting studies in acute lung injury, sepsis, cognitive impairment, sleep, diabetes, liver failure, and end-of-life care.
-The MICU at YSC is staffed by in-house intensivists overnight ensuring supervision, quality care and education 24 hours a day.
-Critical Care Fellows will have both daytime (~ 12 weeks) and night rotations (~8 weeks total, in 2 week blocks, Mon-Thurs only with Fr-Sun off) in the YSC MICU.
-During the day rotation they will be part of one of the teams responsible for running work rounds, teaching the housestaff and performing procedures under the guidance of the attending.
-During the overnight rotation they are responsible for supervising the housestaff and reviewing admissions with them and performing procedures under the guidance of the nocturnal intensivist.
-As the year progresses, there will be increasing responsibilities as they help with ICU triage.
+The York Street Campus (-YSC) MICU is housed in the state-of-the-art facility on the 9th and 10th floors in the Smilow Cancer Hospital.
+There are 40 ICU beds alongside 15 step-down beds.
+The MICU team cares for an average daily census of 36 critically ill patients with a wide range of life threatening disorders, such as septic shock, acute respiratory distress syndrome, and acute liver failure.
+There are over 5000 admissions per year in this busy unit with approximately 30% requiring mechanical ventilation and a median length of stay of 3 days.
+We receive 500 transfers annually from hospitals in the region for second opinions and specialized care that cannot be offered locally.

 - The Coronary Care Unit (CCU) is a 14 bed unit that cares for patients with myocardial infarction, post-cardiac catheterization, congestive heart failure, LVADS and heart transplant.
 The unit is staffed by attending cardiologist, cardiology fellows and medical housestaff.
-During this rotation the critical care fellow will round with the team, learn about the advanced management of heart failure, echocardiography and participate in right heart catheterizations.
+During this rotation the critical care fellow will round with the team, learn about the advanced management of heart failure, use of mechanical circulatory assist devices, echocardiography and participate in right heart catheterizations.

 - The Neurocritical Care Service (NICU) is a 14 bed unit with overflow into the surgical ICU.
 CCM fellows rotate through the Neurological Intensive Care Unit (NICU) at Yale-New Haven Hospital, typically for 4 weeks, during their fellowship.
 The goals of this rotation are broad and include learning all of the skills required to evaluate and manage critically ill patients with neurologic and neurosurgical diseases, including but not limited to subarachnoid hemorrhage, intracerebral hemorrhage, ischemic stroke, traumatic brain injury, status epilepticus, Guillain-Barre Syndrome, brain tumors, diseases of the spinal cord and CNS infections.
 Fellows are expected to attend neurology and neurosurgical conferences and are afforded the opportunity to join Neurosurgeons in the operating room.
 NICU work rounds are conducted with highly skilled neurointensivists.
-Dr. Kevin Sheth is the medical director, and Dr. Guido Falcone, Dr. Emily Gilmore, Dr. David Hwang and Dr. Nils Peterson are the other faculty.
-Fellows work with housestaff from Anesthesiology, Emergency Medicine, Neurology, and Neurosurgery, and faculty from Emergency Medicine and Neuro-critical care.
+Dr. Emily Gilmore is the medical director, and Dr. Guido Falcone, Dr. Kevin Sheth, Dr. David Hwang, Dr. Nils Peterson, Dr. Rachel Beekman, Dr. Kevin Gobeske, Dr. Jennifer Kim, Dr. Jessica Magid-Bernstein, and Dr. Morgan Prust are the other faculty.
 There is no overnight call on this service.

-- Thoracic Interventional Pulmonary Rotation (TIP) Thoracic Interventional Program (TIP) offers the most advanced diagnostic and therapeutic approaches to various diseases in the chest, including lung nodules and masses, enlarged lymph nodes (mediastinal adenopathy), complex airways and pleural effusions.
+- Interventional Pulmonary Rotation (IP) The Interventional Program (IP) offers the most advanced diagnostic and therapeutic approaches to various diseases in the chest, including lung nodules and masses, enlarged lymph nodes (mediastinal adenopathy), complex airways and pleural effusions.
 Our trained interventional pulmonologists are leaders in the field and have more experience than anybody in the state and surrounding area.
-The TIP service at Yale-New Haven Hospital is under the directorship of Dr. Jonathan Puchalski.
-CCM fellows spend one month on the TIP service during their fellowship where they develop basic bronchoscopy skills, learn about chest tube management.
+The IP service at Yale-New Haven Hospital is under the directorship of Dr. Kyle Bramley.
+CCM fellows spend one month on the IP service during their fellowship where they develop basic bronchoscopy skills, and learn about chest tube management.
 They get exposure to advanced bronchscopic procedures, pleural procedures and percutaneous tracheostomies.
-Dr. Erin Debiasi serves as the Procedural Education Director the TIP service.
+Dr. Erin Debiasi serves as the Procedural Education Director the IP service.

 Hospital for Special Care